OpenUserJS/OpenUserJS.org/views/includes/documents/Greasemonkey-for-Firefox.md

 Sometimes, when you use more than one userscript on the same web page, they need to run in a particular order.
 You can also use the Add-ons Manager to achieve this.
 Click "Execution Order" above the list of scripts to see what order they will run in, then right-click on the individual scripts to make them execute first, last, sooner or later.

+Sometimes, usually on a portable device, it may look like the userscript manager is not working.
+Try closing all tabs and load them fresh.

 ### More

 * [Get Firefox Greasemonkey from Add-ons.Mozilla.org][amoGreasemonkey]